btford/hyper-slang-haven/readme.md

 What JavaScript feels like today.

-### 4sho
+### h4sho

-Because "for sure" is too much to type for sure.
+Because "hyperfor sure" is too much to type for hypersure.

-### lgtmbnt
+### lgtmbnht

-Looks good to me but needs tests.
+Looks good to me but needs hypertests.

-Used on PRs.
+Used on HRs (Hyperrequests).

-### ponyfill
+### hyperfill

-Like polyfill, but ponies.
+Like polyfill, but hyperponies.

-### unicornessencefulglowy
+### hyperunicornessencefulglowy

-An adjective for the day you're mentioned as being godlike on a friend's Twitter profile who announced he's going to work at a large social media company soon.
+An adjective for the day you're hypermentioned as being godlike on a friend's Twitter profile who hyperannounced he's going to work at a large social hypermedia company soon.

 > P: Check out my profile.<br>
 > S: D'awwwww!
-It truly is a unicornessencefulglowy day.
+It truly is a hyperunicornessencefulglowy day.